dOrgTech/OpenRaise/README.md

 ## Setup

-Bonding Curves can be deployed by a DAO via a BondingCurveFactory.
+Bonding Curves can be deployed by a DAO via a Factory.
 We will provide a factory for this "one-click deployment", though users can of course choose to deploy how they see fit.

 Bonding Curves are composed of several contracts, though the factory abstracts the need to know about them individually:

 - Bonding Curve
 - Bonded Token
+- Dividend Pool
 - Buy Curve Logic
 - Sell Curve Logic

 ## Usage

+### Bonding Curve
+The primary point of external interaction with the curve - this is where users can buy & sell bondedTokens, and where the curve recieves revenue.

 [**`priceToBuy`**](./contracts/BondingCurve/BondingCurve.sol): Determine the current price in collateralTokens to buy a given number of bondedTokens.